kesalin/OpenGLES/README.md

 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-Neither the name of Chaos In Motion nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+Neither the name of kesalin nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.